tock/tock/doc/threat_model/Virtualization.md

    UART API to determine which client a received packet belongs to and route it accordingly (in other words, it should implement some form of muxing).

-1. An Analog-to-Digital Converter (ADC) does not have a concept of which process "owns" data, nor is there a way to implement such a concept.
+1. Analog-to-Digital Converter (ADC) hardware does not have a concept of which process "owns" data, nor is there a way to implement such a concept.
 As such, an ADC API that allows clients to take samples upon request does not need to take separate samples for different clients.
 An ADC API that receives simultaneous requests to sample the same source may take a single reading and distribute it to multiple clients.

 ## Fairness (Availability)